undertext/idrupalextension/README.md

 If you have a Drupal site and run a `behat` command then :
  - A new site will be created at `sites/simpletest/{timestamp}` with an SQLite database and with given in configuration profile name.
  - Behat tests will run on this new installation.
- - At the end of testing, `sites/simpletest` directory will be cleaned up if `reuse_installation` configuration value is set to TRUE.
+ - At the end of testing, `sites/simpletest` directory will be cleaned up if `reuse_installation` configuration value isn't set to TRUE.

 ### Requirements
 This extension is tested with `Drupal 8.6`.